ZNielsen/watch_drift/README.md

 I don't need atomic level accuracy, so using `chrono::DateTime` is enough for me.
 Your computer clock will drift and affect your results.
 This is intended more for an order of magnitude, running fast/slow kind of thing.

-To force your computer to timesync now and perhaps increase the accuracy:
+To force your computer to timesync now and perhaps increase the accuracy (macOS):
 ```
 sudo sntp -sS time.apple.com
 ```